Donna Ida Thornton: Personal life

-Thornton is married to restauranter Robert Walton.
+Thornton is married to restaurateur Robert Walton.
 The pair first met in 2006, and married in 2009 at a ceremony held at St Paul's Cathedral.
-Their family chihuahuas are "majestically indulged" according to the London Times.
+Their family chihuahuas are "majestically indulged" according to the Times.
 The pair purchased the 16th century grade II listed Langdon Court Hotel in 2021.

 Thornton is a patron of Jeans for Genes, and helps to raise money for the charity Genetic Disorders UK.